-MOTION: Approve the prioritized list of projects, as prioritized by the TTC, for the NDDOT Urban Roads Program solicitations and subsequent submittal of proper project application materials to the NDDOT by the December 31, 2020 deadline.
-Ms. George moved, seconded by Mr. Fenelon.
+Motion: Recommend approval to the Policy Board of the prioritized list of projects, as prioritized by the TTC, for the NDDOT Urban Roads Program solicitations and subsequent submittal of proper project application materials to the NDDOT by the December 31, 2020 deadline.

+Mr. Gorden moved, seconded by Mr. Solberg